Abdelilah27/The-Future-Netflix-App-Using-Flutter/README.md

 ## Contact

-If you have any questions or comments about the Netflix UI App, please feel free to contact us at [your email address].
+If you have any questions or comments about the Netflix UI App, please feel free to contact us at A.ngadi@outlook.fr .